 Have you ever been told that your insurance is dependent upon wearing your field uniform (which is a myth, by the way)?
-Well, get ready, because we’re going to talk about what types of insurance coverage are available and where to find more information on coverage for Scouts, Scouters, and chartered organizations involved in official Scouting activities.
+Well, get ready, because we’re going to talk about what types of insurance coverage are available and where to find more information on coverage for Scouts, registered volunteer Scouters, and chartered organizations involved in official Scouting activities.

 - Comprehensive General Liability Insurance.
 This type of policy responds to allegations or claims from a third party that they suffered personal injury or property damage due to negligent action.